BiodataAnalysisGroup/miRNAtool/README.md

 ```

 ## Additional scripts
-- `initial_script.R`: Contains the full code of the inital version of the project.
+- `initial_script.R`: Contains the full code of the initial version of the project.
 There is no need to execute this file.

+## Input:
+- For information concerning the input please move to the `input` [folder]() and checkout the correpsonding README.md file.

-## Execution:
+## Output:
+- For information concerning the output please move to the `output` [folder]() and checkout the correpsonding README.md file

 - **Packages**: Make sure that every package loaded in **lines 20-31** inside the *script_mirs.R* is installed.
 The package **saveImageHigh** is basically **nikopech**'s tool, so you need to install it from [here](https://github.com/nikopech/saveImageHigh).
 - **Input**: The input parameters are specified inside the **input.yml** file.
 No need to specify parameters inside the main script.
 - **Execution**: Just run *script_mirs.R*.